hdShang/arxiv-daily/docs/cs-CV/2025-05-05/papers/250502831v4-no-other-representation-component-is-needed-diffusion-transformers-c.md

 ---
 layout: default
-title: No Other Representation Component Is Needed: Diffusion Transformers Can Provide Representation Guidance by Themselves
+title: "No Other Representation Component Is Needed: Diffusion Transformers Can Provide Representation Guidance by Themselves"
 ---

 # No Other Representation Component Is Needed: Diffusion Transformers Can Provide Representation Guidance by Themselves